Edition for Web Developers — Last Updated 3 June 2023

 Once a navigable has reached this point in traversal, additionally queued synchronous navigation steps are likely to be intended to occur after this traversal rather than before it, so they no longer jump the queue.
 More details can be found here.

-For each childNavigable of displayedDocument's descendant navigables, queue a global task on the navigation and traversal task source given childNavigable's active window to unload childNavigable's active document.
+Queue a global task on the navigation and traversal task source given navigable's active window to perform afterPotentialUnloads.

-Update document for history step application given targetEntry's document, targetEntry, changingNavigableContinuation's update-only, scriptHistoryLength, and scriptHistoryIndex.
+Let updateDocument be an algorithm step which performs update document for history step application given targetEntry's document, targetEntry, changingNavigableContinuation's update-only, scriptHistoryLength, scriptHistoryIndex, navigationType, entriesForNavigationAPI, and previousEntry.

 Increment completedChangeJobs.